tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 ## Objective

-This proposal focuses on getting majority of “well-behaved” ops running in [TF Lite](https://www.tensorflow.org/lite) by skipping current eager runtime and calling kernels directly from [TFRT](https://github.com/tensorflow/runtime) (a new TensorFlow runtime).
+This proposal focuses on getting a majority of "well-behaved" TensorFlow ops running efficiently on mobile devices by removing the need to execute them via the TensorFlow eager runtime, instead calling kernels directly from the new [TFRT](https://github.com/tensorflow/runtime) TensorFlow runtime.

 Note that there is an effort to call existing kernels by delegating to TensorFlow eager runtime instead.
 This approach is called Runtime Fallback and